 Renoon began by explaining where the data comes from, then moved on to five areas of impact: innovation and technology, modern consumption, animal ethics, human well-being, and environmental protection.

-Renoon gathers its data with the help of 135+ partners on its platform as well as its consumers using Renoon as a tool.
-Within the app, users can interact with the sustainability topics (currently 33) they mostly care about across the areas of impact.
-User’s behaviour and interaction with the sustainability topics got analysed through various touchpoints through the app experience.
-Renoon’s proprietary algorithm detects and assigns sustainability linked attributes to the products and brands available on the platform.
+Renoon collects data from its platform’s 135+ partners as well as its consumers that use Renoon as a tool.
+Users can interact with the sustainability topics (currently 33) that are most important to them throughout the areas of impact within the app.
+The app experience’s numerous touchpoints were used to analyse the user’s behaviour and interaction with the sustainability subjects.
+Renoon’s proprietary algorithm detects and assigns sustainability-related attributes to the platform’s products and brands.

 Renoons states 3 key findings outside the areas of impact.